smorad/graph-conv-memory-paper/README.md

-# Visual Navigation using Graph Neural Networks
+# Graph Convolution Memory for Reinforcement Learning

 ## Install
 Getting CUDA/python/conda/habitat/ray working together is a project in itself.
 We run everything in docker to make our setup reproduceable anywhere.